 “For surf launches fitness is very important.
 I would often spend up to ten minutes in the waveline waiting for a break between sets to get through dangerous waves in the backline.
 A great percentage of my landings were not with me in my boat!
 Lining my boat up in front of my landing spot about when about 1km offshore, I would paddle at full speed for the shore and whatever happened happened!
 I would catch the biggest wave in and usually would be taken out about 30m from shore – which was good as often there was a big shore dump.
 I am not a great swimmer so I would slip into a pair of flippers which I kept strapped to my waist inside the cockpit when I realised that swimming for shore would be inevitable!”

 Fishing daily for his dinner, he had a number of surprising catches.
 “At one point I thought I had a huge tuna on my line, and it took me 1h40 to get it close to the boat.
 Actually It was a 2m long Blacktipped shark!
 And then one evening I was still 10kms off shore and it was late afternoon when I hooked a 3m Zambezi shark.
 Again I initially thought I had a huge tuna on my line.
 After a struggle of close to two hours I brought the shark close enough to the boat to identify it as such, and could actually feel its tail thumping the underside of my boat as it swam.
-It was scary, and I was very careful not to fall in at that point.
-I was also quite concerned that it was nearly dark and I was still far offshore, so I hastily cut the shark free and paddled to shore.
-And then one afternoon I caught a large bonito off the Wild Coast.
+It was scary, and I was very careful not to fall in at that point!
+I was also quite concerned that it was nearly dark and I was still far out to sea, so I hastily cut the shark free and paddled to the beach.
+One afternoon I caught a large bonito off the Wild Coast.
 A group of herd boys helped me pull my kayak up the beach.
 I could see them eyeing my fish, so we made a fire and shared the fish and all four boys fell asleep at my camp!”

 Fifty one days of paddling took its toll.
 “My hands were constantly wrinkled, my heels were worn through and at one stage I counted a total of forty wounds on my hands and feet.
 On one occasion I forgot to reel my fishing lure in before landing and I ended up with one treble hook in my right leg and the other stuck in my left heel, effectively hobbling me.
 I had to rip one hook out directly in order to swim to shore.
 I cut most of the other hook out on the beach, but was left with a section of hook embedded for the remainder of the trip.
 A friend removed this last bit at a braai after I had reached home!”